benjamincharity/angular-json-calendar/README.md

 **Optional:** `String`

 This customizes the format of the month name.
-Any valid Angular [date filter format][angular_date] can be used.
-Default is `MMMM` which will output the full month name: `February`.
+Any valid Moment.js [date filter format][moment_format] can be used.
+Default is `MMMM` which will output the full month name:
+`February`.

 [Custom titles Plunker demo][demo_custom_titles]